juev/awesome-stars/README.md

 ## Python

+- [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [containers/podman-compose](https://github.com/containers/podman-compose) - a script to run docker-compose.yml using podman
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [openstenoproject/plover](https://github.com/openstenoproject/plover) - Open source stenotype engine